All About Eve: Sarah Siddons Award

+Home media

+All About Eve was released on VHS in 1979, LaserDisc in 1996 and DVD in 1999.
+A restored Fox Studio Classics edition was released on DVD in 2003 and on Blu-ray on February 1, 2011, with an up-mixed 5.1 DTS-HD Master Audio track.
+It was reissued on Blu-ray by The Criterion Collection on November 25, 2019, which uses film's original mono audio.

 Adaptations

 The first radio adaptation was a one-hour broadcast on Lux Radio Theatre on CBS Radio on October 1, 1951, with Bette Davis, Gary Merrill and Anne Baxter reprising their original roles.
 Lux Radio Theatre did a follow-up adaptation on November 23, 1954, this time on NBC radio with Ann Blyth and Claire Trevor playing the lead roles, with Trevor replacing Ida Lupino when she became ill and was unable to attend the broadcast.

 A radio version of All About Eve starring Tallulah Bankhead as Margo Channing was presented on NBC's The Big Show by the Theatre Guild of the Air on November 16, 1952.
 Bankhead and many contemporary critics felt that the characterization of Margo Channing was patterned on her, a long-rumored charge denied by both Mankiewicz and Davis, but attested by costume designer Edith Head.
 Additionally, Bankhead's rivalry with her understudy (Lizabeth Scott) during the production of The Skin of Our Teeth is cited as an alternative hypothesis for the origin of Mary Orr's The Wisdom of Eve, the original short story that formed the basis for the film.
 Bette Davis played three roles on film that Tallulah Bankhead had originated – Dark Victory, Jezebel and The Little Foxes, much to Bankhead's chagrin.
 Bankhead and Davis were considered to be somewhat similar in style.
 Several decades later Davis called Channing "the essence of a Tallulah Bankhead kind of actress" in an interview with Barbara Walters.
 The production is notable in that Mary Orr, of The Wisdom of Eve, played the role of Karen Richards.
-The cast also featured Alan Hewitt as Addison DeWitt (who narrated), Beatrice Pearson as Eve Harrington, Don Briggs as Lloyd Richards, Kevin McCarthy as Bill Samson, Florence Robinson as Birdie Coonan, and Stefan Schnabel as Max Fabian.
+The cast also featured Alan Hewitt as Addison DeWitt (who narrated), Beatrice Pearson as Eve Harrington, Don Briggs as Lloyd Richards, Kevin McCarthy as Bill Sampson, Florence Robinson as Birdie Coonan, and Stefan Schnabel as Max Fabian.

 In 1970, All About Eve was the inspiration for the stage musical Applause, with book by Betty Comden and Adolph Green, lyrics by Lee Adams, and music by Charles Strouse.
 The original production starred Lauren Bacall as Margo Channing, and it won the Tony Award for Best Musical that season.
 It ran for four previews and 896 performances at the Palace Theatre on Broadway.
 After Bacall left the production, she was replaced by Anne Baxter in the role of Margo Channing.

 In 2019, a stage adaptation of All About Eve premiered at the Noël Coward Theatre in London, directed by Ivo van Hove and starring Gillian Anderson as Margo Channing, Julian Ovenden as Bill, and Lily James as Eve Harrington.